Back Discover Easter Week in Asturias

 History of Easter Week in Asturias

-The history of Holy Week in Asturias is intense and extensive, and dates back to the Council of Trent, held in the 16th century, which introduced important changes in the Catholic Church at that time, determining the birth of Holy Week as we know it today.
+The history of Easter Week in Asturias is intense and extensive, and dates back to the Council of Trent, held in the 16th century, which introduced important changes in the Catholic Church at that time, which were decisive for the birth of Easter Week as we know it today.

-The rise of the Brotherhoods, which began in the 16th century to relive the Passion and Death of Christ, also reached Asturias, and in 1622 the Brotherhood and Brotherhood of Nuestro Padre Jesús Nazareno (Our Father Jesus of Nazareth) existed in Oviedo/Uviéu.
+The rise of the Brotherhoods, which began in the 16th century to relive the Passion and Death of Christ, also reached Asturias, and so in 1622 the Brotherhood and Brotherhood of Nuestro Padre Jesús Nazareno was already in existence in Oviedo/Uviéu.
 Likewise, the first penitential brotherhood documented in Oviedo/Uviéu was that of Misericordia y la Orden Tercera de Penitencia (Mercy and the Third Order of Penitence), which had its headquarters in the old convent of San Francisco.

 Furthermore, in Luarca/Ḷḷuarca in 1682, the Real Hermandad de Nuestro Padre el Buen Jesús Nazareno de Luarca (Royal Brotherhood of Our Father the Good Jesus of Nazareth of Luarca) began its activities, establishing a School of Christ there.